News

 For Qatar, Finnair, and Iberia, you are better off booking directly with the airline, as you’ll be able to see availability five or six days before BA.

-With Aer Lingus, I’ve checked a couple of routes, and it appears you can book flights via BA before the 330 days.
-Typically, EL is less generous with their award seats, so it’s often harder to find Avios seats on their flights.
+With Aer Lingus, I’ve checked a couple of routes, and it appears that you can book flights via BA before the 330-day mark.
+Typically, EL is less generous with its award seats, so it’s often harder to find Avios seats on its flights.

 Reward Seats Frequently Asked Questions